 Why we ❤️ it: Big data.
 Insanely powerful.
 Free.

 Some 💪 alternatives: Nothing.
 Facebook is the only source of this data.

-SERPsim previews how your web pages might look in Google on desktop and mobile.
+SERPsim previews how your web pages will look Google on desktop and mobile.
 Enter your proposed title, meta description and URL to get started.

 You’ll also see the width of each of those elements in pixels.
-That’s useful because Google truncates them once they hit a certain width.
+That’s useful because Google truncates them once they hit a certain length.
 It’s ~590px for titles, and ~930px for meta descriptions.

 Use this tool to make sure your meta tags fall within Google’s limits before publishing.